alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 > Dear colleagues,
 >
 > today I received the reviews of our manuscript on ... (see attachment).
-I will outline how to proceeed with the revision tomorrow and will notify you.
-One maor issue is that reviewer 1 asks us to perform analysis X. I guess, A has the most experience in performing X, so dear A, please check whether to perform X makes sense these analyses and answer this point in the manuscript and the rebuttal letter by {insert date at least two weeks before you have to submit the revision}.
+I will outline how to proceed with the revision tomorrow and will notify you.
+One major issue is that reviewer 1 asks us to perform analysis X. I guess, A has the most experience in performing X, so dear A, please check whether to perform X makes sense these analyses and answer this point in the manuscript and the rebuttal letter by {insert date at least two weeks before you have to submit the revision}.

 Your rebuttal letter eventually should address all issues raised by the reviewers in a structured manner!
 Here is a template on how to do so: